 The Gilligan Effect

-Very few TV shows have achieved the kind of lasting fame of Gilligan’s Island.
-Its rather ridiculous premise left us with endless questions: Why did Ginger bring so many outfits on a three-hour tour?
+What began as a ridiculous premise somehow became one of television’s most enduring shows.
+Gilligan’s Island always left us with a trail of unanswered questions.
+Why did Ginger bring so many outfits on a three-hour tour?
 Why did the Howells pack so much cash and jewelry?

-But the most obvious question remains: why couldn’t the Professor fix the hole in the boat?
-He built a radio, a washing machine, even a lie detector out of coconuts and bamboo, but he couldn’t get those folks off the island!
-The castaways were busy and resourceful in every episode, but they got nowhere.
-The problem wasn’t a lack of effort.
-They just weren’t addressing the most glaring issues.
+But the biggest question remains: why couldn’t the Professor fix the hole in the boat?!
+The guy built a radio and a washing machine out of coconuts and bamboo, but he couldn’t get those folks off the island!
+They were busy and resourceful, but failed to address the most glaring issue.

 This “Gilligan Effect” can also happen in our spiritual lives.
-We can be spiritually active and well-intentioned, but often avoid the obvious holes: unconfessed or habitual sin, unresolved bitterness, misplaced priorities, or a neglected walk with God.
+We can be spiritually active and well-intentioned—serving, studying, staying involved—but often neglect the obvious holes: unconfessed or habitual sin, unresolved bitterness, misplaced priorities, or a neglected walk with God.
 Real spiritual growth doesn’t come from building impressive things on an island.
 It comes from fixing what keeps us stranded.

 - Ron Reid